 Test Cases & Test Modules

-CDRouter includes a number of DNS specific test cases and test modules that are designed to fully test and verify a CPE’s DNS functionality over all supported transports including UDP, TCP, and TLS.
+CDRouter includes a number of DNS specific test cases and test modules that are designed to fully test and verify a CPE’s DNS functionality over all supported transports including UDP, TCP, TLS, and HTTPS.

 The same core tests can now be run over all DNS and IP transport combinations: